 Experience Berlin: Top 13 Berlin Sights

 Berlin is a vibrant metropolis rich in history, art, and culture.
 There is so much to discover in this fascinating city that it is hard to choose.
-In this article, we give you a first overview of the 13 most important sights that you should not miss during your visit to Berlin.
+In this article, we give you an overview of the 13 most important sights you should not miss during your visit to Berlin.

 Brandenburg Gate